bdjos1/DairyMgr_App/README.md

 Features of the Application
 ---------------------------
- - Authentication (Login/Logout) & Authoriztion.
+ - Authentication (Login/Logout) & Authorization.
  - Globalization.
 Locale Selector to chooose English or French.
 Default is the former.
  - Display a list of expense receipts to the user and allows them to add/edit/delete a receipt.